 Criteria: The Central Minnesota Violent Offender Task Force (VOTF) is required by accounting principles generally accepted in the United States of America to account for and depreciate its capital assets over their estimated useful lives.
 The costs of capital assets are expensed annually as depreciation expense while the asset is in service.

-Condition: Current year capital asset summaries were compared to those of the prior year and to current year general ledger activity.
+Condition: Current year capital asset summaries were compared to current year general ledger activity, and invoices were inspected for all capital asset additions.
 The following issues were noted: